IvoLondon/custoAnimation/README.md

 # custoAnimation
 Simple function to add animation classes to elements.
 For more projects, please check out my website on http://www.ivelin.me

-At the bottom of custoAnimation.js, add the elements you want to have animation classes on.
+At the bottom of custoAnimation.js, init the elements you wish to get animation classes added.

 addCustomAnimation('target', 'attribute', 'class', 'gap');